idanhalp/easy-make/README.md

   This defines a configuration with the three specified files and the files inside the `utils` directory.

-- Build the project using `easy-make compile <configuration-name>`.
+- Build the project using `easy-make build <configuration-name>`.
 This will create an executable with the defined name at the defined path.
-  In our example, running `easy-make compile example-config` will create an executable called `output.exe` inside a directory called `build`.
+  In our example, running `easy-make build example-config` will create an executable called `output.exe` inside a directory called `build`.

 ## Features